Exclusive with Former Steelers Safety Erik Totten, 2002

 I was hopeful going into the draft just to get a shot in the NFL.
 Back then three or four Division II guys would get drafted and another 15-to-20 would get signed as free agents.

 After the draft on day two, I was wondering if it was going to happen.
 A lot of teams inquired about me with my agent, but I wasn’t certain if one would sign me.
 But about five minutes after the draft Willy Robinson – the Steelers Defensive Backs Coach – he called and said he wanted to sign me.
-My singing bonus was $4,000, which allowed me to buy a baby blue Lincoln Town Car!
+My signing bonus was $4,000, which allowed me to buy a baby blue Lincoln Town Car!

 It was a dream come true for me – a happy moment.